-Let's get to brass tacks.
+Let's get down to brass tacks.
 Which airlines do you trust?
 Where can you still expect quality despite the low prices?
 Although a budget airline will never be able to compete with the quality of giants like Emirates or Qatar Airways, they make up for their shortcomings with their crazy low prices.

 With stylish decor and unparalleled customer service, Virgin America has become the most popular boutique airline in the world.
 On-board entertainment, on-demand Wi-Fi, and power outlets await you to power your electronic devices.
 Over 115 destinations are controlled by Virgin America, including Hawaii, Costa Rica, and Texas.
 Of course you do not have to travel with an empty stomach.
 You can buy sandwiches, wraps, vegetarian, and non-vegetarian salads on board.